Can you Overheat HTV? Mistakes to Avoid

 When combining several types of HTV, the temperatures are frequently variable.
 Glitter HTV, for example, requires a greater temperature than smooth HTV.
 Press those ones that require a higher temperature first, then reduce the temperature of the iron and heat press for all those who require a lower temperature.
 If you’re pressing everything in one go, divide the temperature difference.

-Related: How to sublimate on cotton – Step by Step
+Related: How to sublimate on cotton – Step by Step, Best softwares for sublimation printing

 Slipping Adhesive underneath the HTV